 If you want to get more involved, events such as stage rallies require cars to be built to various safety specifications, for example including roll cages.
 Stage rally drivers must have taken their BARS (British Association of Rally Schools) test to obtain a minimum of a National B Rally licence which involves theory and practical tests.
-Co-drivers must also have a licence, but only require a Non-Race National B licence which can be purchased from the MSA for just under £50 and no tests are required.
+Co-drivers must also have a licence, but only require a Non-Race National B licence which can be purchased from the Motorsport UK for just under £50 and no tests are required.
 In addition, crews must also wear fireproof overalls and helmets - so you can see there are a few extra requirements for stage rallies.

 There are so many different disciplines and so many potential questions, that it would be impossible to answer them all here.
 One of the common questions is “how much does it cost to get involved?”
 You can find a guide on costs and budgets at all levels on the Go Motorsport website.

 In any club, you’ll find people have their own favourite disciplines and everybody’s interests vary.
 It’s always a good idea to go along to an event or to a club night (held on the third Thursday of every month at The Generals Arms, Little Baddow from 8.30pm) to talk to a variety of people who can also answer any questions.
 As previously mentioned, the Go Motorsport website has tonnes of information about all areas of grassroots motorsport.
 This guide isn’t designed to be exhaustive, it is just to give you a little information on some of the many options available.